oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

 * All previous labs successfully completed
 * Must have an Administrator Account or Permissions to manage several OCI Services: Digital Assistant

-## Task 1: Provision Oracle Digital Assistant
+## Task 2: Provision Oracle Digital Assistant

 This task will help you to create Oracle Digital Assistant under your chosen compartment.

-1. Ensure that you are in US Midwest (Chicago) region.
-Locate Digital Assistant under AI Services
+1. Locate Digital Assistant under AI Services

     ![ODA Navigation](images/oda_nav.png)